LTUC/amman-dotnet-401d2/Curriculum/Class02/facilitator/README.md

 ## How do I prep for today?
- Review what the most current XUnit version.
+1. Review what the most current XUnit version.
 Make sure it is compatible with your framework.
+2. Review the demo code and lecture doc

+## Lecture
  1. Code Review on "About Me Quiz" / Code Challenge
  2. Introduction to TDD and Unit Testing
 	- Lecture Notes [here]("../Resources/UnitTests.md")